prasadkothapally/hari/docs/Run/Environments/DEV/setup of Build Server.md

 	 - https://www.mkdocs.org/getting-started/#getting-started-with-mkdocs

-### **Depscan Introduction**
+### **Setup of Depscan**

+	**Introduction**

      OWASP dep-scan is a next-generation security and risk audit tool based on known vulnerabilities, advisories, and license limitations for project dependencies.
      Both local repositories and container images are supported as the input, and the tool is ideal for integration with ASPM/VM platforms and in CI environments.

-### **Features**
+    #### **Features**

      * Scan most application code - local repos, Linux container images, Kubernetes manifests, and OS - to identify known CVEs with prioritization
      * Perform advanced reachability analysis for multiple languages
      * Package vulnerability scanning is performed locally and is quite fast.
 No server is used!
      * Generate Software Bill-of-Materials (SBOM) with Vulnerability Disclosure Report (VDR) information
      * Generate a Common Security Advisory Framework (CSAF) 2.0 VEX document
      * Perform deep packages risk audit for dependency confusion attacks and maintenance risks

     #### **Vulnerability DataSources**

      * OSV
      * NVD
      * GitHub
      * NPM
      * Linux vuln-list

      Application vulnerabilities would be reported for all Linux distros and Windows.
      To download the full vulnerability database suitable for scanning OS, invoke dep-scan with `` for the first time. dep-scan would also download the appropriate database based on project type automatically.

     ### **Usage**

      dep-scan is ideal for use during continuous integration (CI) and as a local development tool.

     #### **Scanning projects locally (Python version)**

          sudo npm install -g @cyclonedx/cdxgen
          pip install owasp-depscan

      This would install two commands called cdxgen and depscan.

      We can invoke the scan command directly with the various options.

          cd <project to scan>
          depscan --src $PWD --reports-dir $PWD/reports

     #### **Scanning projects locally (Docker container)**

      ghcr.io/owasp-dep-scan/dep-scan container image can be used to perform the scan.

      To scan with default settings

          docker run --rm -v $PWD:/app ghcr.io/owasp-dep-scan/dep-scan --src /app --reports-dir /app/reports

     #### **Integration in Fintrust GitLab CI/CD**

      We integrated the docker setup of depscan in code scan stage of CI/CD using the below command

      docker run --rm -v $PWD:/app ghcr.io/owasp-dep-scan/dep-scan --src /app --reports-dir /app/reports

      But with the above setup, the depscan reports are generated with 'root' user, which are unable to clear by the gitlab-runner user for the subsequent build

      Able to fix the issue using by passing the user and group while running the docker command

      docker run --rm -v $PWD:/app --user $(id -u):$(id -g) ghcr.io/owasp-dep-scan/dep-scan --src /app --reports-dir /app/reports

      But the above command throws an error, because process inside the container is trying to create a  file at the root level (/.local), but it doesn't have the necessary permissions.

      Able to fix the issue by setting up an HOME directory, so that the file will be created in /tmp directory.

      docker run --rm -v $PWD:/app --user $(id -u):$(id -g) -e HOME=/tmp ghcr.io/owasp-dep-scan/dep-scan --src /app --reports-dir /app/reports

      To download the depscan reports as an artifacts, written the stage as below.

      artifacts:
         when: always
         name: depscan-reports
         paths:
         - reports

 For reference, please visit [depscan](https://github.com/owasp-dep-scan/dep-scan?tab=readme-ov-file#scanning-projects-locally-docker-container)